 \begin{lemma} Let $\tilde{K}(\cdot, \cdot)$ be the covariance function defined in (\ref{eq:K tilde}).
 Then $\tilde{K}(\cdot,\cdot)$ is $2\underline{\alpha}$ times differentiable on $\mathbb{R}^{2d}$ and for all $k\in\mathbb{N}^d$, $|k|\le\underline{\alpha}$, and $x_1,x_2\in\mathbb{R}^d$,

 Moreover, for all $|k|=\underline{\alpha}$, $x\in \mathbb{R}^d$ and $h\in\mathbb{R}^d$ small enough, we have

-All constant multipliers in the upper bounds are independent of $x,h \in \mathbb{R}^d$ and the set $A$. \end{lemma}
+All constant multipliers in the upper bounds are independent of $x,h \in \mathbb{R}^d$ and the choice of the set $A$. \end{lemma}

-The universality of the constants in Lemma \ref{lem:matern cond smooth} across the different conditioning sets $A$ is implied by the fact that the variance of the conditional process $\tilde{Z}$ does not exceed the variance of its mother GP $Z$.
-In view of the relationship between the derivatives of GPs and the derivatives of the corresponding covariance functions established in Proposition I.3 of \cite{ghosal2017fundamentals}, the above intuition applies also to the derivatives of the GPs $Z$ and $\tilde{Z}$, up to order $\underline{\alpha}$.
+The universality of the constants in Lemma \ref{lem:matern cond smooth} across different conditioning sets $A$ is a consequence of the fact that the variance of the conditional process $\tilde{Z}$ does not exceed the variance of its mother GP $Z$.
+In view of the relationship between the derivatives of GPs and the derivatives of the corresponding covariance functions, as established in Proposition I.3 of \cite{ghosal2017fundamentals}, this reasoning extends to the derivatives of the GPs $Z$ and $\tilde{Z}$, up to order $\underline{\alpha}$.
 Therefore, regardless of the conditioning set $A$, the conditional process $\tilde{Z}$ inherits similar smoothness properties as the mother GP $Z$.
-This feature plays a crucial role in the analysis of the conditional distribution in the next sections.
-We also note that the logarithmic term in the previous lemmas for $\alpha\in\mathbb{N}$ follows from the singularity of the modified Bessel functions of second kind at integer parameters.
-In the rest of the paper, for simplicity of notations, we use $[\ln(1/\|h\|_2)]^{\mathbbm{1}_{\{\alpha\in\mathbb{N}\}}}$ to denote that the logarithmic term only occurs for integer $\alpha$ values.
+This feature plays a crucial role in analyzing the conditional distribution in the subsequent sections.
+We also note that the logarithmic term in the preceding lemmas for $\alpha\in\mathbb{N}$ arises from the singularity of the modified Bessel functions of second kind at integer parameters.
+For notational simplicity, throughout the rest of the paper we write $[\ln(1/\|h\|_2)]^{\mathbbm{1}_{\{\alpha\in\mathbb{N}\}}}$ to indicate that the logarithmic term appears only when $\alpha$ is an integer.